Get the worry-free services and expert support you need to start your business in Arkansas today.

 Arkansas is home to Fortune 500 companies like Tyson Foods, Walmart, and Windstream Holdings.
-Yet nearly a quarter million small businesses employ 48% of the state’s workforce.
+Yet nearly a quarter-million small businesses employ 48% of the state’s workforce.
 It’s only natural that the Natural State could become the home of your business, too.
-Here’s how to start a business in Arkansas.
+Here’s how to start a company in Arkansas.

 With 2019 unemployment rates as low as 3.6%, max corporate taxes of 6.5%, and an individual income tax rate that tops out at 6.9%, Arkansawyers (or Arkansans, depending on who you ask) also benefit from lower costs of living than other parts of the U.S.

 As the state works to attract new and growing businesses, programs may be available in urban areas such as Little Rock or Fayetteville, or rural areas in need of more economic development.
 Whether it’s through simplifying bureaucracy or deploying workforce development programs, Arkansas is investing in its people, and that can help you invest in starting your business.

 However far you’ve come on your path to starting a company in Arkansas, it helps to have some guideposts along the way.
 From figuring out state franchise taxes to learning about public and private resources for entrepreneurs, the checklist below can help you navigate laying the foundation of your business.

 Your Arkansas business begins with your business plan.
 Even a few pages can clarify your business ideas, how you’ll stand out in the market, and who your customers and competitors are.